RESNA Standards Committee On Inclusive Fitness

 Inclusive Fitness Guidelines will improve accessibility for all persons, regardless of their abilities and will educate people on the standards available, including the accessible fitness equipment standards just passed through ASTM, the fitness facility layout standards being developed through NSF International and guidelines available through the US Access Board, and the American College of Sports Medicine (ACSM)/National Center on Physical Activity and Disability (NCPAD) Certified Inclusive Fitness Trainer certification.

-If you would like more information on how you can participate, please contact the Chair.
+If you would like more information on how you can participate, please contact a committee officer.